MaibornWolff/dcos-deploy/README.md

 (!)
 This tool is under heavy development and is not yet stable enough for production environments.
 Use at your own risk.

 ## Features
-* Handles
+* Handles the following "entities":
   - DC/OS packages
   - Marathon apps
   - Metronome jobs
   - secrets
   - serviceaccounts
   - public-private-keypairs (for use in secrets)
-* For packages it handles version updates and configuration changes.
+* For DC/OS packages it supports version updates and configuration changes.
 * Handles install and update dependencies between entities (e.g. a framework is only installed after its serviceaccount is created, an app is restarted if an attached secret changes).
 * Parameterise your configuration using variables (e.g. to support different instances of a service).
-* Stateless: There is no local or remote state.
-Everything needed is pulled directly from the cluster.
-* No backend: dcos-deploy is a client-only tool that directly uses the existing DC/OS APIs to access your DC/OS cluster and does not need its own backend service.
+* Stateless / no backend: There is no local or remote state.
+Everything needed is pulled directly from the cluster: dcos-deploy is a client-only tool that directly uses the existing DC/OS APIs to access your DC/OS cluster and does not need its own backend service.
 * Uses your installed dcos-cli to figure out how to talk to your cluster.
 No extra configuration needed.
 * dry-run mode: Check which changes would be done.
 * partial deployment: Choose the entities to be deployed.